Salary Sacrifice Explained: Save Thousands on Tax & Pensions in 2025-26

 Here's a legal way to cut your tax bill by thousands while building a bigger pension: salary sacrifice.
 Sounds too good to be true?
 It's not.
 It's HMRC-approved, and your employer probably already offers it.

 Let's say you earn £40,000.
-Sacrifice £3,000 to your pension through this scheme, and you'll save £960 in tax and NI while your pension pot gets an extra £600 from employer NI savings.
-That's a 52% return on your contribution.
+Sacrifice £3,000 to your pension through this scheme, and you'll save about £840 in tax and NI while your pension pot can get an extra ~£450 from employer NI savings (if they pass it on).
+That's about a 43% uplift on your contribution.
 Instantly.

 What Is Salary Sacrifice?
 (Plain English)